Admin Manual - Understanding the Analytics Tab

 1. Date Range & Filters

-What it Does: Choose how far back you want to look — 24 hours, 7 days, 30 days, or a custom date range.
-All charts refresh instantly when you change this filter.
+What it Does: Select the time window you want to examine — 24 hours, 7 days, 30 days, or a custom date range.
+Every chart updates immediately when you adjust this filter.

 2. Summary Metrics – Quick Performance Snapshot

-• Resolution Time – Average time from start to close.
+• Resolution Time: Mean time elapsed from incident start to closure.

-• Patrol Compliance – % of scheduled patrols completed.
+• Patrol Compliance: Percentage of scheduled patrols that were completed.

 • High